 This presentation is based in part on one developed by the Baltimore County Master Gardeners Grow It Eat It team and presented by Tom Potyraj.
-On YouTube see Starting a Vegetable
+On YouTube see Starting a Vegetable Garden!

-Garden!

-MARYLAND GARDENER CARDENER
+UNIVERSITY OF MARYLAND EXTENSION GARDENER

-This program was brought to you by

-University of Maryland Extension
+This program was brought to you by University of Maryland Extension Master Gardener Program, Charles County Grow It Eat It Education Project

-Master Gardener Program

-Charles County

 Please help us improve our programming!
-Take our brief survey at https://go.umd.edu/MGprograms24
+Take our brief survey at https://go.umd.edu/mgevaluation